Why I work with HCM

 Firmly entrenched in the higher education policy realm, Malia then joined the policy staff of the Connecticut Board of Regents of Higher Education, where she led the board’s efforts to align secondary and postsecondary education and workforce initiatives.
 A believer in the power of collaborative relationships to further good policy, Malia managed the Governor’s P-20 Council and facilitated educator partnerships to improve student outcomes and college readiness.
-She also put to work her policy implementation know-how, directing several multi-million federal grants to improve students’ readiness for and access to higher education.
+She also put to work her policy implementation know-how, directing several large federal grants to improve students’ readiness for and access to higher education.

 Malia began her relationship with HCM as an independent consultant and quickly realized that the firm shared her talent and passion for strategic thinking and coalition building to advance good policy.
 A people person at heart, Malia works to ensure people feel connected and supported, and she enjoys HCM’s emphasis on bringing organizations together and aligning objectives to prepare more students for academic success.